ghislainv/hSDM/README.md

 ===============

 `hSDM` is an R package for estimating parameters of hierarchical Bayesian species distribution models.
-Such models allows interpreting the observations (occurrence and abundance of a species) as a result of several hierarchical processes including ecological processes (habitat suitability, spatial dependence and anthropogenic
+Such models allow interpreting the observations (occurrence and abundance of a species) as a result of several hierarchical processes including ecological processes (habitat suitability, spatial dependence and anthropogenic